melezhik/outthentic-dsl/README.md

     bar value

-Generators could produce not only check expressions but validators, perl expressions and ... generators.
+Generators could produce not only check expressions but code expressions and ... another generators.

 This is fictional example.